-Your value proposition has to match and beat these needs.
+Your value proposition must match and beat these needs.

-It has to articulate how you make the prospect’s business better or more profitable or more productive.
+It must articulate how you make the prospect’s business better or more profitable or more productive.

 Remember, prospects will THINK they need to save money and SAY they need to get the cheapest deal.